Preecha Chanapai: Biography and career

-Chanapai (nicknamed: Lek; เล็ก) was born in Bangkok on April 18, 1955.
-He had a deep appreciation for all kinds of musical instruments, even traditional ones like the saw u or the guzheng.
+Chanapai was born in Bangkok on April 18, 1955.
+He had a deep appreciation for all kinds of musical instruments, even traditional ones like the saw u and the guzheng.
 But the guitar was his true passion; he loved its sound more than anything else.
 At the age of 14, he began teaching himself how to play the guitar.
 With no formal instruction, he looked up to world-class musicians like Carlos Santana and Eric Clapton as his role models.

-He studied at the Uthenthawai School of Mechanics (now Rajamangala University of Technology Tawan-ok: Uthenthawai Campus), where he met Yuenyong Opakul (Aed Carabao), who was one to two years his senior.
+Chanapai studied at the Uthenthawai School of Mechanics (now Rajamangala University of Technology Tawan-ok, Uthenthawai Campus), where he met Yuenyong Opakul (Aed Carabao), who was one to two years his senior.
 They have been friends ever since.

-He began playing music as a guitarist while still a university student, performing in various pubs and bars, some of which were off-limits to minors.
+Chanapai began playing music as a guitarist while still a university student, performing in various pubs and bars, some of which were off-limits to minors.
 To get in, he had to wear a wig to disguise himself.
 He earned a monthly salary of 3,000 baht, which was considered quite high for that time.

 After graduating, he became a professional musician.
 He made his name as the guitarist for The President, a highly popular disco band in the 1970s.
 Among fellow musicians, he was widely known for his remarkably precise and polished guitar playing.

-He joined Carabao in the second album release in 1982, Pae Khaai Khuat (แป๊ะขายขวด; lit: "The Old Bottle Collector") from the persuasion of Aed Carabao as the guitarist and singer since then.
+Chanapai joined Carabao on the second album release in 1982, Pae Khaai Khuat (แป๊ะขายขวด; lit: "The Old Bottle Collector") from the persuasion of Aed Carabao as the guitarist and singer since then.

 In 2003, Chanapai starred in the Fan Chan (แฟนฉัน; lit: my girl) as the father of the female lead role character, who has a career as a barber.
 This film is the most popular and the highest-grossing movie of the year in Thailand.

-For personal life, he married and had two sons nicknames Tod and Fab.
-He pinned guitar pick on the right fingernail forever with glue.
-In addition to being a musician he also produced Carabao branded acoustic guitar as well.
-Since he was older he does not eat meat except fish.
-He likes to collect bottles of shampoo and liquid soap of various hotels he stays in while on the road.
+In regard to his personal life, Chanpai married and had two sons nicknamed Tod and Fab.
+He pinned a guitar pick on his right fingernail forever with glue.
+In addition to being a musician, Chanpai also produced a Carabao-branded acoustic guitar.
+More recently, he has adopted a pescetarian diet, not eating any meat except fish.
+He likes to collect bottles of shampoo and liquid soap from various hotels he stays in while on the road.

-Chanapai is also the inspirational and favorite musician of another Thai famous musician, Pongsit Kamphee.
+Chanapai is also the inspiration and favorite musician of another famous Thai musician, Pongsit Kamphee.